 It seems that Gertrude may have gone with her son to his grandfather’s house, but she did not leave when he did.
 In fact, from 1914 until the present day there have been persistent reports of a lady wandering the rooms of the house in search of her infant son.

 Sometimes she is seen looking out of the windows and at other times a cradle in the upstairs bedroom rocks on its own!

 8 - Forepaugh's Restaurant, St. Paul

-The building in St Paul which now houses Forepaugh’s Restaurant was once a three storey Victorian mansion that wholesale magnate Joseph Forepaugh built for his family.
+The building in St Paul which now houses Forepaugh’s Restaurant was once a three-story Victorian mansion that wholesale magnate Joseph Forepaugh built for his family.

-However, in 1892 things tool a tragic turn for the family.
-Mrs Forepaugh is said to have discovered her husband in bed with the family maid, Molly.
+However, in 1892 things took a tragic turn for the family.
+Mrs. Forepaugh is said to have discovered her husband in bed with the family maid, Molly.

 Forepaugh shot himself when his wife ended the marriage and his mistress Molly was heartbroken.
 She was apparently pregnant with his child and ended up hanging herself from a chandelier in one of the bedrooms.

 Both Joseph and Molly are said to haunt the restaurant today.
 The two of them have been seen walking through the dining areas, but it is Molly who seems to be the most active.

 She is said to bang on the insides of walls and to smash glasses.
 Patrons have also smelled her favorite lavender perfume at times.
 She is especially mischievous around Halloween which was Molly’s favorite time of year while she was alive.